souriCodesData/souriCodesData/README.md

 - 👋 Hi, I’m @souriCodesData
-- 👀 I’m interested in JAVA, PYTHON, ML, Statistics, Deep Learning..
+- 👀 I’m interested in domains like Machine Learning, Data analytics📊.
+- ☑ I'm profficient in JAVA, PYTHON, Servlet, JSP, MYSQL.
+- 🎛️ I have basics knowledge on AWS cloud.
+- I am profficient in core subjects - Networking, OS, DBMS.
 - 📫 How to reach me
          🔗<a href = "https://www.linkedin.com/in/sourima20/"><b>Linkedin</b></a> <b>|</b> 📧 at sourimacs2022@gmail.com
 <!---